Foods that increase metabolism -- decrease body fat

 Exercise and proteins are your greatest allies if you wish to lose excess body fat, cure or avoid obesity, and achieve lasting weight loss.

 How do proteins relate to metabolism and fat loss?
 In terms of its "thermic effect," protein has twice the power as either of the other two macronutrients, namely, fats or carbohydrates.

 Your body must work much harder to process proteins than to process either fats or carbs.
 (Drinking plenty of water helps your body do this.)

 So ingesting proteins powerfully boosts your metabolism.
 Slightly over-consuming them from natural sources signals your body that times are good and this will produce natural weight loss.

 For both physiological and psychological reasons, and to avoid food cravings, eat plenty of protein (preferably from natural sources) every 3 to 5 waking hours.

-See the companion page [the page link is given at the bottom of this page] for a full explanation about the reasons for doing this and exactly how to do it.
+See the companion page [the page link is given at the bottom of this page] for a full explanation of the reasons for doing this and exactly how to do it.

 In time, ingesting complete proteins will also improve your insulin and glucose levels.

 Quality proteins are foods that increase metabolism